Christine Howlett, President

-Norman Zogaib, President
+Norman Zogaib, Past-President

 Norman Zogaib is on the music faculty at Hamburg High School in Hamburg, NY, where he has taught since 1998.
 Under his direction, the Hamburg HS Concert Chorale has performed throughout the Northeast, including performances by invitation with the Orchestra of St. Luke’s, The Buffalo Philharmonic, the ACDA Eastern Division Conference (2010) the NYSSMA Winter Conference (2000 and 2008) and 5 solo performances at Carnegie Hall, including a performance at the only Statewide Choral Festival sponsored by Carnegie Hall in 2003.
 From 2000-2010, the Hamburg HS Concert Chorale was awarded eight consecutive NYSSMA, Level 6 Gold With Distinction Awards at NYSSMA Major Organization Festivals and best overall choir at festivals held in New York City and Toronto.